SergeyKaponya/smoothflow-agent-playbook/README.md

 # SmoothFlow AI Agent Playbook

+Public, sanitized excerpt of the operating playbook used to build and run voice/text AI agents at [smoothflow.io](https://smoothflow.io).
+Shared as a reference for operators building production conversational AI on stacks like Twilio + Retell + Claude.

+This document covers architecture, prompt design, tool rules, observability, release discipline, and incident review.
+It does not include production prompts, customer secrets, or client-private operating details.
+Internal source paths and related docs are referenced for orientation but are not part of this public repository.

+---

 Sanitized operating guide for designing, shipping, reviewing, and maintaining SmoothFlow AI agents.

-This document intentionally does not contain production prompts, customer secrets, provider credentials, phone numbers, account IDs, Retell agent IDs, or client-private operating details.
-It describes the architecture, policy shape, QA process, and release discipline that production agents should follow.

-Related docs:

-- `docs/architecture.md`
-- `docs/ai-decision-matrix.md`
-- `docs/runtime/client-playbooks.md`
-- `docs/runtime/voice-managed-turn-contract.md`
-- `docs/runtime/multichannel-smoke-matrix.md`
+Related internal docs (not in this repo): docs/architecture.md docs/ai-decision-matrix.md docs/runtime/client-playbooks.md docs/runtime/voice-managed-turn-contract.md
+docs/runtime/multichannel-smoke-matrix.md

 ## 1. Purpose